aikaterna/aikaterna-cogs/dungeon_readme.md

 If a user needs to be verified, use [p]dungeon verify id/username.
 This will remove the dungeon role from them and apply the initial autorole so they can proceed through the server’s verification or welcome process.
 If a custom message should be sent to the user when they are verified, use [p]dungeon dm message to set a message.
 The command with no message will turn the DM feature off.

 A user can be stripped of all their roles with [p]banish.
 This will apply the dungeon role to them and if the blacklist toggle is on, blacklist them from using the bot.

+Autobanning can be done instead of sending the user to the dungeon channel.
+It will use the days and profile picture parameters to choose who to auto-ban.
+Turn autoban on with [p]dungeon autoban and set a message to DM the user: [p]dungeon banmessage.
+If [p]dungeon modlog is used, it will create a mod log entry if the bot is set up to report bans with the built-in Mod cog instead of reporting to the announce channel.

 Current settings can be seen with [p]dungeon settings.